Danyl101/KeyStone/Journal.md

 # Iteration 5 [API]

-So i built news api for the lstm inference , as in taking the saved models and having it look at past 60 days of data to predict the next 45 days of data , i mostly reused the code from the original lstm model with some tweaks here and there since they are essentially same , but all the package imports have caused python debugger to stop working and now i have to use bashlines exclusively and basically declare every program as a package to get the pathing to work
+So i built new api for the lstm inference , as in taking the saved models and having it look at past 60 days of data to predict the next 45 days of data , i mostly reused the code from the original lstm model with some tweaks here and there since they are essentially same , but all the package imports have caused python debugger to stop working and now i have to use bashlines exclusively and basically declare every program as a package to get the pathing to work

+___________________________________

+# Iteration 6 [API]

+So created an api to return the graph and metrics that were created by the lstm inference , i kept running into issues here and there like plot gui forcing flask to break , and responses not being sent to the frontend

 ___________________________________